siddalasha/sol003-lifecycle-driver/docs/Installation.md

 ## Helm Install of Driver

+Prior to installing the driver, it may be necessary to configure the source for VNF Packages.
+See [Configuring VNF Package Location](ConfiguringVNFPackageLocation.md)

 Download the Helm chart for the required version of the VNFM Driver.
 Run the following command to install the Helm chart with the default values:

 ```bash